Best energy tariff for low income households (UK guide, June 2026)

 What support can I check alongside switching?

-Depending on circumstances you may be able to access schemes like the Warm Home Discount, supplier hardship support, or local help via councils/charities.
-If you’re struggling, speak to your supplier and use independent advice resources (Citizens Advice).
+Depending on circumstances you may be able to access the Warm Home Discount, the Priority Services Register, supplier hardship support, or local help via councils and charities.
+If you’re struggling, speak to your supplier and use independent advice resources such as Citizens Advice.

 Trust, methodology and sources